 1. This sculpture is a commentary on the growing influence of technology and its effect on the environment.

 Recognizing that 53% of the global population has access to a web browser, he decided to make his works available as a string of text that produces an HTML web page, apt during a quarantine.
 The script or QR code does not link to a website but is the code that tells the browser what to render, so there is no need for an internet connection to see the works.
 You can hang your print at home, but keep the code with you and see it any time, or share it with others.
 This is where digital art gets interesting.

-Reben thinks a lot about how humans project humanity onto objects, designing BlabDroid (a sweet looking box robot that needs help), but also consulting for major companies around the world.
-There is a rather marvellous head scratcher, Headgasmatron, that he designed to offer the unusual sensation (for most of us) that a robot could make you feel good.
+Reben thinks a lot about how humans project humanity onto objects, designing BlabDroid (a sweet-looking box robot that needs help) and consulting for major companies worldwide.
+There is a rather marvellous head-scratcher, Headgasmatron, that he designed to offer the unusual sensation (for most of us) that a robot could make you feel good.
 Watching people experience it is some of the fun (sort of like watching people in HMDs).
 Then there is the work based on Asimov’s First Law, “A robot may not injure a human being or, through inaction, allow a human being to come to harm.”
 Reben designed a robot with needle to puncture, or not, any human finger that it detects.
 There’s no escape valve that humans are responsible in the background, as with drones, so now that this harm-inducing robot exists, let’s confront it.

 But, Reben’s are not moralistic objects.
 They are not the outcome of a grant proposal that guarantees its scientific or cultural efficacy and significance before the experiment begins.
 How horrible that so much research has devolved into that-which-is-publishable.
 Thankfully, some quirky thinkers are still making things for no reason at all but to do it and see what happens.
-In another passage, Carse writes: “What confounds a society is not serious opposition, but the lack of seriousness altogether.
+In another passage, Carse writes: What confounds a society is not serious opposition, but the lack of seriousness altogether.
 Certainly, some portions of the whole must work seriously within the constructs provided to address the dilemmas we face, but sometimes the ideas we need come from those who weren’t thinking on the same terms.
 It’s a risk.
 That’s what makes it creative.